 Michal Huniewicz – Ostensibly Ordinary: Pyongyang

 A lot of attention was recently drawn to a series of photographs taken by London-based photographer Michal Huniewicz.
 These photographs are somewhat prohibited as they show the real side of North Korea.
 Tourists who want to visit North Korea are only allowed to do so through pre-arranged tours booked via travel agencies.
 When they arrive, there will be tour guides who will be with them at all times throughout their stay in the country.
 It is quite normal for tour guides to be assigned to tourists so as to ease their movements and make the tour a worthy experience but truthfully, the main job of tour guides in North Korea is to prevent tourists from interacting with locals, to prevent them from taking pictures and keep them away from areas where there is a high rate of poverty and unhappiness.
 Tourists are not allowed to take photos of soldiers and there are certain places where cameras are not allowed to be used.

 Andreas Gursky – Pyongyang I, 2007, c-print, 307 x 215,5cm

 © Andreas Gursky / VG Bild-Kunst.
 Courtesy: Monika Sprüth / Philomene Magers

-Renowned for his large-format colour photographs charting themes of globalised society at work and play, Andreas Gursky’s production employs the digital technology to capture and refine an astounding compilation of detail on an epic scale.
+Renowned for his large-format color photographs charting themes of globalized society at work and play, Andreas Gursky’s production employs the digital technology to capture and refine an astounding compilation of detail on an epic scale.
 The perspective in many of Gursky’s photographs is drawn from an elevated vantage point.
-This position enables the viewer to encounter scenes, encompassing both centre and periphery, which are ordinarily beyond reach.
+This position enables the viewer to encounter scenes, encompassing both center and periphery, which are ordinarily beyond reach.